ningchencontact/azure-docs.zh-tw/articles/hdinsight/hdinsight-use-external-metadata-stores.md

 ## <a name="custom-ambari-db"></a>自訂 Ambari DB

-若要使用您自己的外部資料庫搭配 Apache Ambari on HDInsight，請參閱[自訂 Apache Ambari 資料庫](hdinsight-custom-ambari-db.md)。
+To use your own external database with Apache Ambari on HDInsight, see [Custom Apache Ambari database](hdinsight-custom-ambari-db.md).

 ## <a name="next-steps"></a>後續步驟